Codth/WatsonDemo/README.md

 - Node.js

 - Go to the folder, then run 'npm install' to install all the necessary packages.
-Then, run 'node index.js' to do the job.
+Then, run 'node index.js'.
+Done!